 \begin{remark} Let $X$ be a countable space of weight $\omega_1$.
-Then, by Theorem \ref{t:tB}\,(3), $X$ is not $\mathbb R^{\omega_1}$-factorizable.
+Then $X$ is not $\mathbb R^{\omega_1}$-factorizable by Theorem \ref{Theorem_3.2}\,(2).
 The space $X$ is a continuous image of a countable discrete space, which is $\mathbb R^{\omega_1}$-factorizable.
 Therefore, $\mathbb R^{\omega_1}$-factorizability is not preserved by continuous maps. \end{remark}